rcc-uchicago/user-guide/docs/midway23/midway_getting_started.md

 The RCC offers two types of user accounts: a PI Account and a General User Account.
 All General Users must be sponsored by a PI with an active RCC account.
 More information about creating an account can be found on the [Accounts and Allocations page](https://rcc.uchicago.edu/accounts-allocations){:target="_blank"}.

 ## Connecting and Running Jobs
-After your RCC User account is created, you will [connect to a Midway login node](midway_connecting.md).
+After your RCC User account is created, you will connect to a Midway login node ([Connecting to Midway](midway_connecting.md)).
 There are several different ways to connect, depending on your operating system and desired user experience.
 Login nodes are the "foyer" of the Midway supercomputer.
 They are connected to the internet and enable you to transfer data to and from the system.

-Once you successful connect to Midway and [move data](midway_data_transfer.md) onto the system, you will be able to begin [submitting and running jobs on compute nodes](midway_jobs_overview.md) (running your programs on the cluster).
+Once you successful connect to Midway and move data onto the system ([Data Transfer](midway_data_transfer.md)), you will be able to begin submitting and running jobs on compute nodes ([Running Jobs](midway_jobs_overview.md)).

 ## Troubleshooting